Sunday, 8 June 2014

 020. Bhera: Sher Shah Suri Mosque, Bhera City Gates & Old Houses

 Bhera is one of the oldest cities in Pakistan.
-Its history goes back to thousands of years.
-At the time of the attacks of Sultan Mehmood Ghaznavi, Bhera was a big and important cities and a stronghold of Hindu Shahis.
-Sultan attacked Bhera in 1004 AD.
+Its history dates back thousands of years.
+At the time of Sultan Mahmud of Ghazni's invasions, Bhera was a large and important city, and a stronghold of the Hindu Shahis.
+The Sultan attacked Bhera in 1004 AD.

 Front view of the mosque.
 Main Entrance.
 (09.04.2011.)